 You don't need much of anything to get started with Oculus Quest.
 That's because the headset and controllers all come together as a package deal.
 If you love VR and want the next level of freedom when playing, it doesn't get much better than this.

-Oculus Quest delivers the most freedom and tons of fun.
-Whether you're brand new to VR or you've been around the block a few times, this headset will deliver hours of fun.
+Oculus Quest 2 delivers the most freedom and tons of fun.
+Whether you're brand new to VR or you've been around the block a few times, this headset will deliver hours upon hours of fun.

 Enhance your Experience

-When it comes to having the best experience possible with Oculus Quest, picking up a few accessories is never a bad idea.
+When it comes to having the best experience possible with the Oculus Quest 2, picking up a few accessories is never a bad idea.
 Whether you're looking for a more comfortable fit when you're wearing your headset, or you want to make sure you aren't dropping your controllers, you've got some options.

 We may earn a commission for purchases using our links.
 Learn more.